What is Accelerated Learning, and How Can it Boost Your Child’s Attainment?

 It’s All About Learning Styles

-Children with a logical-mathematical mindset will benefit from being shown a method, and left to apply it and calculate through it by themselves.
-A great example is algebra, where a simple set of rules is all you need to know to solve any equation.
+Children with a logical-mathematical mindset will benefit from being shown a method and left to apply it and calculate through it by themselves.
+A great example is an algebra, where a simple set of rules is all you need to know to solve any equation.
 Children who specialise in logical-mathematical thinking will, unsurprisingly, excel in mathematics but perhaps not fare so well in creative pursuits.

 Interpersonal learners are the exact opposite!
 Rather than coming up with a solution all by themselves, interpersonal learners prefer to work in groups.
-That’s not because they can’t come up with ideas by themselves, but because they’re great at organising a group, and refining an idea as part of a team.
+That’s not because they can’t come up with ideas by themselves, but because they’re great at organising a group and refining an idea as part of a team.

-Interpersonal learners are excellent organisers, and do well in group games, community events and after-school groups too.
-So where they might excel in P.E. or drama because of their outgoing and social nature, they might do less well when tasked with quiet reading or creative pursuits on their own.
-This is because they don’t have other group members to bounce ideas off, and won’t be able to give direction to their thoughts as a result.
+Interpersonal learners are excellent organisers and do well in group games, community events and after-school groups too.
+So, where they might excel in P.E. or drama because of their outgoing and social nature, they might do less well when tasked with quiet reading or creative pursuits on their own.
+This is because they don’t have other group members to bounce ideas off and won’t be able to give direction to their thoughts as a result.
 Group discussions about homework can help interpersonal learners overcome that barrier.

 Spatial learners specialise in how things fit together and interact.
-They’re great at picturing in their mind how something will look once they’re done modifying or tinkering with it, so are great with LEGOs and puzzles!
+They’re great at picturing in their mind how something will look once they’re done modifying or tinkering with it, so they are great with LEGOs and puzzles!
 But unlike logical-mathematical minds, spatial learners are more creative and physical than abstract and technical.

 Bodily-kinaesthetic learners are what we also call physical or ‘hands-on’ learners.
-Children with this specialised way of learning prefer physical lessons at school like P.E. and Drama, just like interpersonal learners- not because they’re working in teams, but because they like to express themselves and learn physically.
+Children with this specialised way of learning prefer physical lessons like P.E. and Drama, just like interpersonal learners- not because they’re working in teams, but because they like to express themselves and learn physically.

-Obviously, children like these are typically miles ahead in one subject: music!
+Children like these are typically miles ahead in one subject: music!
 But, especially in the early years, musical learners benefit from sing-alongs and being sung to.
 So the more ways that you can think of to incorporate music into their learning, the better.